gsypolt/pop-quiz-two/README.md

 For this pop quiz you will be using a scenario outline to navigate all the top level fronts and validate that correct front appears.

 Instructions: Write Code
+ * Open Browser > mhigh.usatoday.com > Menu Button
+ * Inspect element for each section menu item (Home, News, Sports, etc.) and capture the HTML attribute "href"
-  * Go directly to each section front with out using clicking workflow.
+ * Using the captured "href" to go directly to each section front with out using the clicking workflow. (i.e. mhigh.usatoday.com/news/)
-  * Add an assertion to validate front header class matches.
+ * Add an assertion to validate correct front appears (hint: header/banner class)

 ## Quiz 2: